-These approaches decrease the consumption of fossil fuels and corn starch as raw materials and also diminish polluting air, water, and waste emissions to the environment.
+These approaches decrease the consumption of fossil fuels and corn starch as raw materials and based polymers is the decrease of CO2 emission.

-One of the most positive points of PLA production in comparison with the other hydrocarbonbased polymers is the decrease of CO_2 emission.
 Carbon dioxide is believed to be the most important contributor to global climate change and its warming.
 Because, carbon dioxide is absorbed from air when corn is grown, use of PLA has the potential to emit fewer greenhouse gases compared to competitive hydrocarbon-based polymers.